Lessons From Ziggy’s Pizza: Say What You Mean.Posted: February 9, 2011

 The pizza crust at Ziggy’s was pre-made and par-cooked.
 It arrived in boxes and kept refrigerated.
-We’d grab the crusts off the shelf, put stuff on them and slide them in the oven as the orders came in.
-There really was not an art to it.
+We’d grab the crusts, put stuff on them and slide them in the oven as the orders came in.
+There was no art to it.

-Sometimes I’d toss the crusts in the air like I was spinning crusts out of fresh dough.
+Sometimes I’d toss the crusts in the air like I was spinning fresh dough.
 Management didn’t think it was as funny as I did.

 When Ziggy came to me and said “get me a pizza crust” I got one out and placed it on the preparation table with reverence.
 I knew that $2.35 an hour he was paying me gave him the right to decide what was funny.

 Pizza crust tossing was not funny.
 It was time for me to learn from the man.